Our people

 -

-TOM BARNES
+TOM BARNES - HEAD OF DEVELOPMENT

 Tom is our Head of Development.
 He leads Videre’s fundraising strategy; building partnerships with donors who share our vision for a more equitable approach to human rights investigations.